It’s Not Easy Living on a Boat

 I place my equipment on the small bench provided, remove my camouflage shirt, my pants and underwear and hang my clothes on a hook on the door.
 If I've remembered to wear my flip-flops I'm pleased with myself.
 If I've forgotten my flip-flops I try to keep my toes away from the floor.
 It wasn't until I moved onto a boat and started using "public" showers that I discovered the fascinating world of fungus and the interesting things fungus can do when joined to your body.

 "Naked as a blue jay", as my Daddy was fond of saying, locked in the "good" shower stall, I normally then plop my first loony into the coin box and proceed.
 The good shower cleanly takes the dye down the drain and out into the ocean I live on and with.
-I am secure in the knowledge my "footprint" is so small compared to most this minor rape is acceptable.
+I am secure in the knowledge my "footprint" is so small, compared to most, that this minor rape is acceptable.

 It's not easy living on a boat.